akshan-main/supplychain/README.md

-# Dataset
+# A project performing analysis on a supply chain dataset

 Link to the dataset [here](https://data.mendeley.com/datasets/8gx2fvg2k6/5)

-# A project performing analysis on a supply chain dataset

 # Customer Segment Distribution- Bar Graph
 There are 3 customer segments- `Home Office`, `Corporate`, and `Consumer`.
 The total number of instances of each in the dataset is seen in the bar graph below.